SingularityF/LLLMA/README.md

 Local LLM Assistant (Lo-MA) is like Microsoft Copilot (in 2024) but runs offline and can be personalized to interact with your system.

 The best way to interact with the assistant is to have a conversation through voice input.
 The experience is almost hands-free.
 It can currently iteract with your system in ways below.
-- Open URLs in your browser based on user description
+- Open URLs in your default browser based on user description
 - Register and launch any application in your system

 ## ⚠️Important